So, you’ve found your dream home, and you’re eager to put in an offer, it’s easy to get carried away at this stage.

 Look Out For Any Defects

-Look out for cracks in plasterwork, dripping taps, cracking grouting, overgrown gardens, damaged carpets, overflowing guttering, and so on.
-These will often be easy to fix but they can start to mount up, giving you a good platform to negotiate a lower sale price.
+There will be more issues so you will need to keep your eyes peeled.
+The problems will often be easy to fix, but they can start to mount up, giving you a good platform to negotiate a lower sale price.

 Our guide to the most common problems with auction properties will come in useful here, even if you are not buying from an auction!